-One of the more common bearing designs are also referred to as profiled rail bearings.
-Common risks include potentially damaging misalignment, along with contamination from powders, dusts, and debris.
-There is also a risk of vibration and noises, but these are likely only critical to high end additive manufacturing machines.
+One of the more common bearing designs is also referred to as profiled rail bearings.
+Common risks include potentially damaging misalignment, along with contamination from powders, dust, and debris.
+There is also a risk of vibration and noise, but these are likely only critical to high-end additive manufacturing machines.

 Sliding surfaces replace rolling elements in this, the most cost-effective of the choices.
 These bearings have a low friction plastic that is in contact with another surface and acts as the “lubrication” between the two moving surfaces.
 Key risks of this design include wear over time, poor handling moment or offset loads, and susceptibility to dust and debris.

 A flexible design with many of the benefits of other designs, roller wheels have more forgiving installation procedures.
 The technology uses a roller wheel or V-style roller wheel on a bearing track or surface.
 The main risks with this design are the loss of preload over time due to shock or vibration and off-axis loading.

 These bearings are suited for high-end printing machines where mechanical vibration introduced from bearings prevents the proper build of parts.
 An air gap with pressurized air flowing between two surfaces is maintained and the bearing slides freely in any direction.
 Risks to this design are overloading susceptibility to contamination.